 Organizations like Operation Warm provide free winter coats and clothes to low-income children.
-There are many deserving children that need winter clothes like coats, hats, gloves, etc. These programs help families are not able to provide these necessary items for their kids.
-When a child wears a coat, with a broken zipper or is too small.
-They do have full protection against the Winter cold.
-These programs help children and some even help adults, and the homeless with coats to keep them warm.
+Many deserving children need winter clothes like coats, hats, gloves, etc. These programs help families are not able to provide these necessary items for their kids.
+When a child wears a coat with a broken zipper or is too small, they do have full protection against the Winter cold.
+These programs help children, and some even help seniors and the homeless with coats to keep them warm.

-One winter when I was about 11 years old, I noticed a young boy on his way to school wearing only a sweater.
-It was bitter cold and I was bundled with a sweater, coat, hat and gloves and boots.
+One winter, when I was about 11 years old, I noticed a young boy on his way to school wearing only a sweater.
+It was bitter cold, and I was bundled with a sweater, coat, hat and gloves, and boots.
 I could not imagine how that child could be sent out without a coat.
-These coats are made possible by the donations from non-profits, businesses, civic organizations, and individuals.
+These coats are made possible by donations from non-profits, businesses, civic organizations, and individuals.

 Free Winter Coats for Kids Programs

 From 2014 through 2015, they gave out 316,000 throughout the country, including 3,000 in the capital city.
 Operation Warm runs one of the largest coats for kids programs in the country, distributing new coats nationwide.
 Operation Warm is committed to providing quality coats to disadvantaged children.
-The program is growing and their customer service is second to none.
-To find out more about this program go to.
+The program is growing, and its customer service is second to none.
+To find out more about this program, go to.
 Learn more at www.operationwarm.org.
+800-730-9276

 Salvation Army Coats for Kids

 Each year the Salvation Army has the campaign to help less fortunate children receive a new or gently used winter coat.
 Donations are received from local businesses, churches, and individuals.
-The Salvation Army is well known for its free Christmas gift program, soup kitchens, food drives, girls and boy clubs, summer program and a place to worship.
-They also hold winter coats drives for children in need.
-Contact Salvation Army here.
+The Salvation Army is well known for its free Christmas gift program, soup kitchens, food drives, girls and boy clubs, summer programs, and a place to worship.
+They also hold winter coat drives for children in need.
+Contact your local Salvation Army (800) 728-7825

 Winter Coats for Kids and Families (Non-US)

-Coats for Kids and Families in Edmonton, AB, is a United Way program, which began in 1992, in the response of disadvantaged individuals and families needing warm coats.
+Coats for Kids and Families in Edmonton, AB, is a United Way program, which began in 1992 in response to disadvantaged individuals and families needing warm coats.
 Employment is way up, but don’t get too excited.
 Many of the new jobs are low-paying minimum-wage jobs.
-Many adults with children have to work two or more jobs, just to care for their families.
+Many adults with children have to work two or more jobs just to care for their families.

 Wages are not moving increasing for the middle class and low-income families.
 Yet, housing and food are steadily climbing.
-When you have the choice of paying rent or mortgage or buying new winter wear, many kids have to do without.
+Many kids have to do without when you choose to pay rent or mortgage or buy new winter wear.
 The United Way is proud to say that they gave away 5,800 coats in 2014.
 The annual coat drive runs from Oct 1, 2015, to Dec 15, 2015.
-If you are looking for a coat, please call 211 or call 482 – 4636 outside of Edmonton to find the depot closest to you.
+If you are looking for a coat, please call 211 or call 482 – 4636 outside Edmonton to find the depot closest to you.
 Contact United Way in your City and state.

 Assistance League chapters are located all across the United States.
-Please check to see if there is a chapter near you and the dates for their winter coat drive.
+Please check to see if there are a chapter near you and their winter coat drive dates.

 Start a Winter Coats Drive